-- Ideally, we ask for at least 3 months' advance notice, especially in the high season (May to September).
+- Ideally, we ask for at least 3 months' advance notice, especially in the high season (May through September).
 Arrangements can be made on shorter notice, but you run the risk of missing out on the availability of our favorite hotels and guides.
 We want the best for our clients, and the more time we have, the more we can guarantee just that.

-- What are YOI's payment terms?
+- What are Your Own Italy's payment terms?

-- For our customized vacations, we require a 20% deposit upon approval of the itinerary we have presented to you.
-The balance is due 30 days prior to your arrival date.
+- We require a 20% deposit upon approval of your vacation package.
+The balance is due 45 days prior to your date of travel.

 - What happens after I've made a reservation through your website?